Windows 11 Update

 The minimalist black background, friendly typography, and endlessly rotating dots have become the universal symbol for “welp, guess I’m waiting.”
 Use that to your advantage.

-🌙 Modern Design, Same Anxiety
+🌙 Modern Design, Same Engagement

 Windows 11 swapped harsh blues for calming charcoal, but it didn’t make updates any faster.